neverfap-deluxe/nfd-api/content/guide/INTRO-introduction-to-the-neverfap-deluxe-guide.md

 <hr/>

-### The problem is that you're fighting yourself on a daily basis, and you don't even know it.
+### The problem is that you keep fighting yourself on a daily basis.

 <hr/>

+Cravings.
+Doubt.
+Fear.
+Anxiety.
+Addiction.

-Which is to say there's some kind of great misunderstand which is preventing you from doing what you want in your mind.
+Which is to say there's some kind of internal misunderstanding which is preventing you from doing what you want in your mind.

+Yes, a misunderstanding.

 Perhaps it's a self-limiting belief.
 Perhaps you haven't developed your awareness to a point that you can act with intention.
-Perhaps you simply don't know how.
+Perhaps you have no idea what you're doing.

 That's why I came up with <a class="link" href="/guide/the-five-fundamental-principles-of-neverfap">The Five Fundamental Principles of NeverFap</a> in order to figure how the source of this misunderstanding.